hmdev/AozoraEpub3/README.en.md

 Double-click AozoraEpub3.jar to run it. or "java -jar AozoraEpub3.jar" from the console.
 * If java is not visible, specify the full path.
-Example: "C: \Program Files \AdoptOpenJDK \jre- 11.0.5.10 -hotspot \bin/java.exe" -jar AozoraEpub3.jar
+Example: "C:\Program Files\Eclipse Adoptium\jre-17.0.7.7-hotspot\bin/java.exe/java.exe" -jar AozoraEpub3.jar

 #### EPUB convert
 Aozora Bunko text file (Extension txt or zip) to be converted into the displayed applet